-We now show how to derive local Schwinger nullifiers via this change of basis.
-Recall that $\hat{S}^z$ nullifies a single TMS state (described in Section \ref{SznullsTMS}).
-This operator acting on any of the individual TMS states in the new distributed-qumodes basis is a nullifier for the state and, upon performing the basis change of (\ref{basischange}), is equivalent to a sum of Schwinger spin operators acting on neighbouring spins in the physical-qumodes basis.
+We now show how to derive local Schwinger nullifiers for the dual rail using its representation in distributed qumodes (Fig.~\ref{fig:distributedmodes}).
+The dual-rail wire in these modes is just a collection of TMS states in these modes.
+As discussed in Sec.~\ref{sec:methodtoderive}, a TMS state admits a nullifier of $\op S^z$ acting on the corresponding two (distributed) qumodes~\cite{Korolkova}.
+As such, each of these operators is also a nullifier for the full dual-rail wire.
+Expressing this in terms of the physical qumodes [using Eq.~\eqref{modechange}], this is equivalent to a sum of two Schwinger spin operators acting on neighbouring physical-qumode spins.